-- 6.3.
-Seismic qualification should be performed using one or more of the following approaches: - a) Analysis; - b) Testing; - c) Combination of analysis and testing; - d) Indirect methods (e.g. similarity). - 6.4.
+6.3.
+Seismic qualification should be performed using one or more of the following approaches:

+- a) Analysis;

+- b) Testing;

+- c) Combination of analysis and testing;

+- d) Indirect methods (e.g. similarity).

+6.4.
 The qualification programme should ensure that the boundary conditions applied to a component of the nuclear installation simulates correctly or conservatively its behaviour and earthquake conditions.
-Among these conditions, the most important are: excitation conditions, support conditions, environmental conditions, operational conditions and functional requirements. - 6.5.
+Among these conditions, the most important are: excitation conditions, support conditions, environmental conditions, operational conditions and functional requirements.

+6.5.
 For equipment, a systematic evaluation of the possible modes of failure related to earthquakes should be carried out with reference to the acceptance criteria assigned by the seismic categorization.
-The qualification programme should address the relevant failure modes. - 6.6.
+The qualification programme should address the relevant failure modes.

+6.6.
 Qualification by analysis should be considered acceptable for items without a functional safety requirement (i.e. passive components) and when an item is of a size or scale that precludes their qualification by testing.
-Structures, tanks, distribution systems and large items of equipment are usually qualified by analytical methods. - 6.7.
-Seismic qualification of active components should include the qualification of structural integrity26 as well as the qualification for functionality.
-Seismic qualification should be performed (a) directly on actual or prototype component; (b) indirectly on a reduced scale model, a reduced scale prototype or a simplified component27; or (c) by means of similarity where this can be established between a candidate component and a reference component and direct qualification has been performed on the latter.
-Regardless the method selected, it should accurately represent the actual performance of the component when it is subjected to the prescribed effects.
-It should be noted that testing is limited by the ability of the test rig, or other test conditions to properly recreate the actual in-service conditions that a component will see.
+Structures, tanks, distribution systems and large items of equipment are usually qualified by analytical methods.

+6.7.
+Seismic qualification of active components should include the qualification of structural• integrity28 as well as the qualification for functionality.
+Seismic qualification should be performed (a) directly on actual or prototype componentitem; (b) indirectly on a reduced scale model, a reduced scale prototype or a simplified componentitem29; or (c) by means of similarity where this can be established between a candidate componentitem and a reference componentitem and direct qualification has been performed on the latter.
+Regardless the method selected, it should accurately Formatted: Indent: Before: 0 cm, First line: 0 cm Formatted: Not Superscript/ Subscript

+Formatted: Default Paragraph Font, Font: (Default) +Headings CS (Times New Roman), (Asian) Calibri, Complex Script Font: 11 pt

+- Formatted: Normal, Line spacing: Multiple 1.15 li - Formatted: Indent: Before: 0 cm represent the actual performance of the component when it is subjected to the prescribed effects.
+It should be noted that testing is limited by the ability of the test rig, or other test conditions to properly re-create the actual in-service conditions that a component will see.
 When using test results to qualify components, the extent that the test process is applicable should be made clear

-26 Structural integrity is the ability of an item, either a structural component or a structure consisting of many components, to hold together under a load, including its own weight, without breaking or deforming excessively.
+&lt;sup>28 Structural integrity is the ability of an item, either a structural component or a structure consisting of many components, to hold together under a load, including its own weight, without breaking or deforming excessively.

-27 A simplified component in this context is one that has been reduced to just those parts required to deliver the safety function
+&lt;sup>29 A simplified component in this context is one that has been reduced to just those parts required to deliver the safety function

-- 6.8.
+6.8.
 The operability of active components may be qualified by analysis only when their potential failure modes can be identified and described in terms of stress, deformation (including clearances) or loads.
-Otherwise, testing or indirect methods should be used for the qualification of active components. - 6.9.
+Otherwise, testing or indirect methods should be used for the qualification of active components.

+6.9.
 The continuing increase in analytical capabilities has allowed the use of highly sophisticated numerical models to simulate behaviour of active components during earthquake.
-However, as all analytical techniques have limits of applicability, an appropriate validation phase of methods and software verification should be carried out by either an independent analysis or a test. - 6.10.
-Embrittlement of non-structural materials, such as polymers used for insulation of electrical cables, or seals and gaskets in mechanical equipment components could limit the seismic capacity of some nuclear installation systems.
+However, as all analytical techniques have limits of applicability, an appropriate validation phase of methods and software verification should be carried out by either an independent analysis or a test.

+6.10.
+Embrittlement of non-structural materials, such as polymers used for insulation of electrical insulation of cables, or seals and gaskets in mechanical equipment components could limit the seismic capacity of some nuclear installation systems.
 The design should consider this age-related potential degradation mechanism when defining the seismic qualification program.